hugoagno3/mCP/README.md

 Note: The user can also use its own scrip to generate the average of the replicates.
 This function is limited to 2 replicates.
 It is our traditional measurement. mCP do not acepts NA values.
 All NA values in our case are replaced by 0.

-# How does mCP works deteil fo the functions and explanation step by step
+# How does mCP works

 The `mCP` package provides the following functions: